9 Best Piano Books for Beginners (Kids & Adults)

 Want to learn how to play the piano?
-This is a totally achievable goal, for students of all ages!
-With the right tools and a little focus, you may be surprised at how quickly you become proficient in basic piano techniques.
+With the right tools and a little focus, you may be surprised at how quickly you can become proficient in basic piano techniques.

-In order to build a strong foundation, however, you’ll need two things: first, a great piano teacher to help guide you along.
+In order to build a strong foundation however, you’ll need two things: first, a great piano teacher to help guide you along.
 Second, a set of quality piano lesson books for beginners.
-Although you may be excited to get started, it’s wise not to dive right into tough theory and techniques before you’re ready!
-The following books are wonderful options for beginner piano players.
+The following books are wonderful options for beginning piano players.

 Alfred’s Basic Piano Course Lesson Series